 SEBAL automation and comparison with MOD16

+The error in SEBAL evaporative fraction (Λ) was <10% for cotton and 2 of 3 rice sites, suggesting that SEBAL performs very well for short irrigated crops.
 The temperature-based, automated SEBAL algorithm estimated seasonal ET to within 14-33% of ET observed at the towers for all crops.
 SEBAL ET estimates were a significant improvement from the vegetation-based MOD16 algorithm over rice and cotton, which underestimated seasonal ET by 34-78%, though MOD16 ET was slightly better than SEBAL ET over maize.
-The error in SEBAL evaporative fraction (Λ) was <10% for cotton and 2 of 3 rice sites, suggesting that SEBAL performs very well for short irrigated crops.

 Comparison with other studies of automated ET

 The error in seasonal mean ET from our automated SEBAL method is higher than that reported for automated METRIC implemented over alfalfa and pasture sites in western Nevada (Morton et al., 2013), where seasonal mean error was ~5% for all fields, with a range of -16% to +21%, compared to our overall error 22% for all towers with a range of -33% to +17%.
 The improved results for METRIC are likely due to a combination of the use of ground-level data in METRIC and the relative homogeneity of the crop type.
 The METRIC application included ground-based measurements of potential evapotranspiration and utilized ground-measured wind speed to determine friction velocities, compared to our implementation of SEBAL which used no ground-level data as input.
 The sites from Morton et al (2013) included irrigated alfalfa and pasture and non-irrigated pasture, where the parameters of the NDVI-z0m relationship may be expected to be more homogeneous over the landscape compared with the Central Valley.
 If only short crops are considered and the NDVI-z0m relationship fit to those crops (parameter set 1), the MODIS automated SEBAL also has a small mean error (18%), but the error over tall crops increases from 16% to 26%.
-The automated SEBAL results suggest that estimation of ET over irrigated sites, particularly those where the evaporative fraction is significantly less than one, is complicated by spatial variability in crop height and the NDVI-z0m relationship.
+The automated SEBAL results suggest that estimation of ET over irrigated sites, particularly those where Ʌis significantly less than one, is complicated by spatial variability in crop height and the NDVI-z0m relationship.
 Improvements in the estimation of crop height and z0m with remote sensing could significantly improve regional ET estimates in SEBAL.

 The accuracy of remote sensing methods to estimate ET is summarized in several publications (Bastiaanssen et al., 2005; Kalma et al., 2008).
 (Teixeira et al., 2009) found that…